-All dissertation work involving human subjects, even if involving only secondary data analysis, must have IRB approval or a documented IRB determination of exemption.
+All research activities including those related to capstones, theses, dissertations, etc involving human subjects, even if involving only secondary data analysis, must have IRB approval or a documented IRB determination of exemption.
 Typically, the research advisor will be the PI of the IRB, but in any case the student must be involved in this process.
-If the work is part of a larger project that has already received clearance, the student should be added as key personnel to the IRB protocol.
+If the work is part of a larger project that has already received clearance, the student should be added as key personnel to the IRB protocol and assurances should be made that any new research activities not previously approved are added to the IRB protocol (such as by IRB addendum) and receive IRB review and IRB approval.
+The IRB approval or exemption number must be provided to the MPH program before starting research activities and must be included in the Capstone document.
+The CWRU IRB Office can be contacted at https://case.edu/research/faculty-staff/compliance/institutional-review-board-cwru-irb.
 All data must be securely maintained and privacy of participants protected.
 Students are required to adhere to the University's, School of Medicine's, and relevant IRB's data protection policies.
 Human subject data or study materials provided to, obtained from, or created by a student, may not be transmitted or shared with any other individuals (including another student) without explicit written permission from the study's principal investigator and/or the responsible investigator listed on the approved IRB protocol.
 The departmental Approval for all IRB proposals is through the Vice-Chair for Research.